 Shapes of Foam Rollers

 When I started my research I had no idea how many different kinds of foam rollers there were.
-I wont lie, I was a little intimidated by the wide range of styles.
+I wont lie, I was a little intimidated by the wide range of shapes and styles.
 After doing some reading I was able to break it down into three basic types.
+Of course there are more but if you understand these than you will be able to figure out how the others are used.

 Basic Round Foam Roller